Abrie282/CMPG-323-OVERVIEW-34962913/README.md

 The link to Project 1 : https://github.com/users/Abrie282/projects/3
+The link to the repository for project 2: https://github.com/Abrie282/34926913Project2V2.git

 The following diagram aims to explain how the projects and repositories will be integrated : https://github.com/Abrie282/CMPG-323-OVERVIEW-34962913/blob/main/Dia3-323.jpeg